rpurvis/draft-turner-ccmib/draft-turner-ccmib.md

             will return the last requested action.

-            The values which may be set depend on the current value of this object and the cCDMLDeliveryStatus object.
+            The values which may be set depend on the current value of this object and the PALDeliveryStatus object.

             In order to initiate a new download, this object must contain the value 'readyForDownload', and the
-            cCDMLDeliveryStatus must contain the value 'complete'.
+            PALDeliveryStatus must contain the value 'complete'.
 At which point, setting this object to to 'downloadAndParse' initiates the CDML download process.
-Note, the cCDMLDeliveryStatus should transition to 'inProgress' at
+Note, the PALDeliveryStatus should transition to 'inProgress' at
-            the device begins the CDML download process from the server(s) and URI(s) listed in the cCDMLServerTable (as ordered by the cCDMLServerPriority index).
+            the device begins the CDML download process from the server(s) and URI(s) listed in the PALServerTable (as ordered by the PALServerPriority index).

             If the CDML download fails, the next highest priority URI will be tried, and so on.

-            While a CDML download is in progress, or if the CDML download fails for all possible servers and URIs (indicated by a cCDMLDeliveryStatus value of 'downloadFailed'), this object will return an inconsistentValue error for any new value except 'discard' (which will cancel the current download).
+            While a CDML download is in progress, or if the CDML download fails for all possible servers and URIs (indicated by a PALDeliveryStatus value of 'downloadFailed'), this object will return an inconsistentValue error for any new value except 'discard' (which will cancel the current download).

-            If the CDML download succeeded, the cCDMLDeliveryStatusvalue remains inProgress and the device attempts to parse the download immediately.
+            If the CDML download succeeded, the PALDeliveryStatusvalue remains inProgress and the device attempts to parse the download immediately.
 During the parsing of the CDML, all new values will return inconsistentValue error (i.e. the parse process can not be aborted).
-If the parse fails, the cCDMLDeliveryStatus will transition to 'parseFailed', and
+If the parse fails, the PALDeliveryStatus will transition to 'parseFailed', and
             this object must be set to 'discard' before a new CDML download is attempted."
         ::= { cKeyTransferPullScalars 4 }

-    cCDMLDeliveryStatus OBJECT-TYPE
+    PALDeliveryStatus OBJECT-TYPE
         SYNTAX      INTEGER { complete(1), inProgress(2),
                               downloadFailed(3),
                               parseFailed(4) }